nhsconnect/Events-Management/pages/explore/explore_event_header_information.md

 ## CareConnect-Organization-1

-Multiple organization resources MAY be included as part of the event header information to fulfill the following event header information requirements:
+Multiple organization resources MAY be included as part of the event header information to fulfill the following requirements:

 - to convey the service provider which originated the event
 - to identify the publisher of the event